I also have a 40 minute streaming video on lamination techniques

 This tool is called a spliner and can be purchased in hardware stores.
 It is used in screen repair to wrap the screen.

-These two images clearly show the wonderful effect of the spliner.
+These two images clearly show the before/after effect of the spliner.

 This process uses sprigs from several canes to create a design then laminating it to a piece of white clay.

-You can also roll it thinner at this point then let it rest for 15-20 minutes before making a piece.
+You can also stretch the pattern by rolling it thinner … but then let it rest for 15-20 minutes before making a piece.

-Cover snugly with plastic and let it rest for one day without opening it.
-This lets the whole piece even out in humidity and helps prevent cracking.sdf
+Cover the finished pieces snugly with plastic and let them rest for at least one day without opening it.
+NO PEEKING!
+This lets the whole piece even out in humidity and helps prevent cracking.
+After a day or two you can open it and cover it loosely with plastic.
+Let it dry away from sun and drafts.

-You can use sprigs without covering the whole sheet of clay.
+You can also use sprigs without covering the whole sheet of clay.

 I covered the front side of this blue clay with white slip.